Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 ![Supervise Learning Intuition](/images/cs229_lec1_intuit.png)

-When the target output is in continuous space, we call it a regression problem.
-When the target output is in discrete space, we call it as a classification problem.
+When the target output is in continuous space, we call it a **regression problem**.
+When the target output is in discrete space, we call it as a **classification problem**.

 # 1 Linear Regression